casantosmu/quick-ts-setup/README.md

 > Quick TypeScript setup for projects

 This repository provides a default configuration to quickly start TypeScript projects.
-It comes with minimal Prettier, ESLint and Jest configurations.
-It includes features like automatic server restart, environment variables, and debug mode.
+It comes with minimal Prettier, ESLint and Jest configurations, along with features like automatic server restart, environment variables support, debug mode, and Git hooks.
+Additionally, it provides VSCode extensions and settings recommendations.

 ## Installation